Home | Bibliography | Site Search | Site Map

 One cannot explain life.
 Everything is a mystery to us.
 All we know is that there is one thing -- to be alive.
 And another state: not being alive....
 All we do know is that life is a great mystery and that we ought to be filled with awe and reverence for this mystery.
 (The Schweitzer Album (1965), p.
 161 [Copenhagen, 1959, tr.
 Anderson])

-Where we begin in philosophy will affect where we end up.
-Wittgenstein, for example, began with the distinction between sense and nonsense; Descartes began "in the mind" (from which there is no exit); Schweitzer with the will to live.
+Where we begin in philosophy affects where we end up, and what our philosophy amounts to.
+Descartes begins "in the mind" (from which there is no exit), Schweitzer in the will to live, Wittgenstein in the distinction between sense and nonsense.

-But how are we to discover life's meaning in our will (i.e. overwhelming desire) to live?
+But how are we to discover life's meaning in our desire to live?
 Whether we approach "the riddle of existence" from the question of world-view or from the question of life-view, do we not find an insoluble puzzle?
-From the point of view of World-view, yes, it seems.
-But from the point of view of Life-view, the question of how we should live our life, maybe not.

-Schweitzer found the answer to that question in "reverence for life", by which he meant the solidarity of my will-to-live with all other life, all forms of which are to be regarded as equally sacred, and therefore whatever is beneficial to life is good, and whatever harms life is bad.
-(But as Schweitzer's dilemma of the fish and the pelican shows, that general principle may be impossible to apply to the particular case.)
+Schweitzer found the answer to that question in the ethical principle of "reverence for life", by which he meant my solidarity with all other life, all forms of which are sacred, and therefore whatever is beneficial to life is good, and whatever harms life is bad (although that general principle may be impossible to apply in the particular case).
+Life's meaning is life itself, i.e. the will to live itself (as such).

 The final step is the acceptance of a point of view